papahigh/react-konva-portal/README.md

 ### Layer

-Container component who may host portals content.
-It&nbsp;accepts all `Konva.Layer` props and forwards the original `ref`.
+Container component with portals' content hosting capabilities.
+It&nbsp;accepts all `Konva.Layer` props and forwards the original
+`ref`.

 | Prop | Note                                                   |